NilsHolger/cppplaydesignpatterns/README.md

 19. proxy -> provide a surrogate or placeholder for another object to control access to it, use an extra level of indirection, to support distributed, controlled, intelligent access, add a wrapper and delegation to protect the real component from undue complexity [virtualproxy.cpp]
 20. factory method -> define an interface for creating an object but let subclasses decide which class to instantiate, factory method lets a class defer instantiation to subclasses, define a virtual constructor, new operator considered harmful [factorymethod.cpp]
 21. singleton -> ensure a class has only one instantiation, provide a global point of access to it, encapsulated "just in time initialization" or "initialization on first use" [singleton.cpp]
-22. bridge -> decouple an abstraction from its implementation, so that the two can vary independently, publish interface in an inheritance hierarchy, bury implementation in its own hierarchy, beyond encapsulation to insulation
+22. bridge -> decouple an abstraction from its implementation, so that the two can vary independently, publish interface in an inheritance hierarchy, bury implementation in its own hierarchy, beyond encapsulation to insulation [bridge.cpp]
+23. visitor -> represent an operation to be performed, on the elements of an object structure, visitor lets you define a new operation without changing the classes of the elements on which it operates, classic technique for recovering lost type information, do the right thing based on the type of two objects, double dispatch [visitor.cpp]

 --------------------------------------------------------------------
 Manifesto for Agile Software Development